Wave Petunias

 This post contains affiliate links.
 If you make a purchase after clicking a link I may make a small commission at no added cost to you.

-Wave petunias are a type of petunia that was first introduced in the 1990s.
+Wave petunias are a type of cascading petunia that was first introduced in the 1990s.
 They were developed by PanAmerican Seed Company in collaboration with a Japanese company named Kirin Brewery.

 Purple Wave Petunias trailing over a deck rail